IEEERobotics/bot/README.md

 git config --global user.name "Your Name" git config --global user.email "youremail@blah.com"
 ```

+If you need more help, see [this guide](https://help.github.com/articles/set-up-git).

 To generate and set git to use SSH keys (recommended), follow [this guide](https://help.github.com/articles/generating-ssh-keys).